Action Line 'Prevention'

 Diarmaid Ó Ceallaigh is a PhD candidate at Erasmus School of Economics, supervised by Prof. dr. Hans van Kippersluis and Prof. dr. Kirsten Rohde.
 The research project seeks to design sustainable interventions to encourage preventive health behaviors, such as physical activity and diet, by combining insights from behavioral economics and health psychology.
 His broader research interests are in the areas of health, behavioral and experimental economics.

-Lili Kókai is a PhD candidate at the Department of Public Health at Erasmus Medical Center, supervised by Prof. dr. Johan Mackenbach from the same department, and Prof dr. Hans van Kippersluis from Applied Economics at Erasmus School of Economics.
-In her research she compares theories, strategies and methodologies of health behavior change between health psychology and behavioral economics to inform the design of a randomized controlled trial that will aim to improve the well-being and cardiovascular health of women with an increased risk of cardiovascular morbidity and mortality.
-Her research interests include prevention, mental health, and (health) behavior change interventions.
+Lili Kókai pursues a PhD at the Department of Public Health at the Erasmus Medical Center.
+In her research she combines theories, strategies and methodologies of health behavior change in health psychology and behavioral economics to design, implement and evaluate a randomized m-health intervention that aims to improve the cardiovascular health and well-being of women with an increased risk of cardiovascular morbidity and mortality.
+Her main research interests are primary prevention, mental health, and m-health interventions.
+She is supervised by Prof. dr. Lex Burdorf from the Department of Public Health at the Erasmus Medical Center, and by Prof. dr. Hans van Kippersluis from Applied Economics at the Erasmus School of Economics.

 Tim van Meurs is a PhD candidate at the Sociology department of the Erasmus School of Social and Behavioral Sciences, supervised by Prof. Jeroen van der Waal and Dr. Willem de Koster.
 His project studies the role of deeply-ingrained anti-elitism amongst low SES-individuals in their lower uptake of health information.
 While the main focus of the project is on nutritional information, information regarding smoking is also assessed.
 This project connects with Tim’s interest in the cultural-sociological study of stratification.